 Pay for uni later with a HELP loan

-The Government pays your fees directly to us, and you only need to start paying them back when you earn a certain amount.
+The Government pays your HELP loan fees directly to us, and you only need to start paying them back to the Government when you earn a certain amount.
 For more information, head to Australian Government StudyAssist.

 What fees to pay

-Each semester, you pay for whatever units you enrol in.
-You can calculate your fees by looking at each individual course page.
-Each course falls under two categories: Commonwealth-supported place (CSP) courses and full-fee paying courses.
+Each semester, you pay for whatever units you enrol in as part of your course.
+Available units and their fees are listed on your course page.
+Each course falls under two categories:

 Pay less with a Commonwealth Supported Place